-a) for pipeline-calibrated data
+a) for pipeline calibrated and imaged data

-- The Python scripts needed to restore the calibrated MS(s) or rerun the entire pipeline. - The pipeline processing request file (PPR.xml or pprequest.xml). - The imaging preparation script (if necessary) and the imaging script (may be a dummy).
+- The Python scripts needed to restore the calibrated MS(s) (\scriptForPI.py and \casa\piperestorescript.py) or rerun the entire pipeline (\casa\pipescript.py). - The pipeline processing request file (PPR\.xml or \pprequest.xml).

-b) for manually calibrated data
+b) for pipeline calibrated and manually imaged data